 Another feature we want to highlight for Watchful users is auto-updates for plugins and themes.

-These auto-updates will help people stay on top of updates.
+These new auto-updates will help people stay on top of their site security.
 This will make for a safer WordPress ecosystem.

-WordPress has been using auto-updating for core files for nearly six years now, since version 3.7 in 2013.
+WordPress has been using auto-updating for core files for nearly seven years now, since version 3.7 in 2013.
 Auto-updates are a proven, trustworthy and helpful way to keep your sites safe.

 However, just to be on the safe side, plugin and theme auto-updates will be disabled by default.